maceto2016/maceto2016/README.md

 - ⚡ Fun fact: ...
 -->

-My name is **Marcelo Aceto** and I'm a **Entreprenuer and Software Engineer/IT Consultant** with 35 years of experience.
+My name is **Marcelo Aceto** and I'm a **Entreprenuer and Software Engineer/IT Consultant** with over 35 years of experience.
 I've been working on a variety of IT projects and tecnologies over the years.

 I live in Brazil and I'm leading some innovative startup projects.